gary92gs/Final_Project/planning/userStories.md

 *  - Historical performance

 # Developer/Admin Stories

 As a developer I must ensure that the users information is secure.
 As a developer I must include clear disclaimers to limit liability.
 As a developer I must optimize the app for mobile and desktop.
 (STRETCH EXAMPLE)

 # User Stories Acceptance Criteria

-As a user, I have the ability to create an accoun
+As a user, I have the ability to create an account
   - The user can access the registration page.
   - The user can enter their email address and password to create an account.
   - The system verifies that the email address is unique.
 As a user, I must log in and out to use the app:
   - The user can access the login page
   - The user can enter their email address and password to log in.
   - Upon successful login, the user is redirected to the dashboard.
   - The user can log out from any page within the app.
   - The system securely stores user credentials and authenticates users during login.
 As a user, I can search for any stock that is listed publicly and retrieve an analysis of:
 * - The user can enter a stock symbol in the search bar.
   - The system retrieves data for publicly listed stocks matching the entered symbol.